liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/06-permissions/04-permissions-jsps.markdown

 Excellent!
 You've now implemented all the permission checks you'd defined for your application.
 Save the file and test your application with different users.
 Administrative users see all the buttons, regular users see the Add Entry button, and guests see no buttons at all (but can navigate).

+SCREENSHOTS?